vviswanathan/MSDS6306_CaseStudy_2/CODEBOOK.md

 ## 3. Cleaning the data
 ### *NOTE: The Procrastination Data csv had a lot of manipulation in it, and can be found in the Procrastination.csv CODEBOOK*

-### After scraping the data from https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries the data needed a lot of manipulation to get it into a format from 8 table to one table displaying Country, and (2016 Estimates for 2015) HDI score.
-We only pulled data from the section titled "Complete List of Countries".
+### After scraping the data from https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries:
+*Need to put in a format from 8 table to 1 table displaying Country, and HDI score (2016 Estimates for 2015).
+We only pulled data from the section titled "Complete List of Countries".*

-### Scrap Data from Wikipedia: List of Countries By Human Development Index
-HumDevUrl <- "https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries"
+Scrap Data from Wikipedia: List of Countries By Human Development Index HumDevUrl <- "https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries"

-### We then needed to manipulate each section of "Very High Humand Development", "High Human Development", "Medium Human Development", and "Low Human Development".
-We placed each into a dataframe, removed unnecessary rows and columns.
-We renamed the columns to make sense for our project: "Rank", "Country", and "HDI", and lastly removed any unused enviornment variables.
+### Manipulate each section of "Very High Humand Development", "High Human Development", "Medium Human Development", and "Low Human Development".
+*We placed each into a dataframe, removed unnecessary rows and columns.
+We renamed the columns to make sense for our project: "Rank", "Country", and "HDI", and lastly removed any unused enviornment variables.*

 Very High Human Development
 VHighHumDev <- HumDevUrl %>%